phalcon/documentation/docs/unit-testing.md

 ### Phalcon Incubator Test

-Phalcon provides a test library that provides few abstract classes you can use to bootstrap the Unit Tests themselves.
+Phalcon provides a test library that provides a few abstract classes you can use to bootstrap the Unit Tests themselves.
 These files exist in [Phalcon Incubator Test](https://github.com/phalcon/incubator-test) repository.

 You can use the Incubator test library by adding it as a dependency: